7 Best Business Checking Accounts for LLCs (2022)

 - Receive real-time cashback notifications and get an instant receipt for every transaction.

-- Get paid up to 2 days early with direct deposit so that your money is immediately accessible.
+- Get paid up to 2 business days early with direct deposit so that your money is immediately accessible.

 Oxygen offers 4 different plans (called elements) that allow you to choose the one that best fits your business.